Trend Forum

 This platform highlights the latest developments and technologies set to shape and revolutionize the future of the sector.
 We are looking forward to products that have never been showed anywhere else before and present a real novelty.

-Wool stands out as a dedicated category in the TREND FORUM, valued for its natural, renewable properties and exceptional durability, making it a sustainable choice for long-lasting garments.
-While wool production does have a higher CO2 output, its longevity and biodegradability help off set its environmental impact, aligning it with eco-conscious textile innovations.
+Wool is recognized as a dedicated category with its own Forum, appreciated for its natural, renewable qualities and outstanding durability, making it a sustainable option for long-lasting garments.
+Although wool production is associated with a higher CO₂ output, its longevity and biodegradability help mitigate its environmental impact, aligning it with eco-conscious textile innovations.
+The minimum requirement for wool materials is a content of 40% wool.

-These textiles are intended for use between the outer- and base layers.
-They are used for warmth retention.
-They can be brushed or bonded, but cannot be coated or laminated.
+These textiles are designed for use between the outer and base layers, primarily serving to retain warmth.
+They predominantly consist of fleece, spacer, or other knitted fabrics.
+These materials may be brushed or bonded, but they must not be coated or laminated.

 These fabrics are worn as outer- or mid-layer as a softshell for example.
-They can be elastic and are mostly bonded knits or sometimes bonded woven.
-Windproof or wind-permeable, water repellent and sometimes even waterproof, the fabrics are mostly used for jackets.
+They can be elastic and are mostly bonded knits or woven or can be laminated.
+Windproof or wind-permeable, water repellent and waterproof, the fabrics are mostly used for jackets.

 FOOTWEAR